notofonts/math/documentation/building-math-fonts/index.md

 # Building OpenType math fonts
-Math typesetting is different than regular text typesetting because math formulas are arranged in two dimentions, and there is an interaction between symbols of different styles and sizes.
+Math typesetting is different than regular text typesetting because math formulas are arranged in two dimensions, and there is an interaction between symbols of different styles and sizes.
 Because of that, math fonts have always been a special kind of fonts.
-One of, or propably the most, famous math typesetting engines is TeX, and its math fonts required a complex setup of various fonts (for upright, italic, regular, bold, sysmbols, etc) and special metrics, and font parameters.
+One of, or probably the most, famous math typesetting engines is TeX, and its math fonts required a complex setup of various fonts (for upright, italic, regular, bold, symbols, etc) and special metrics, and font parameters.
 When OpenType started supporting math typesetting, it built on TeX experience, but upgraded to Unicode and OpenType (TeX predates both).

 Instead of multiple fonts, all symbols are contained in a single font, and the various “font styles” use the dedicated Unicode math alphanumerics, and the additional glyphs (super/sub scripts, glyph in multiple sizes, and so one) are included in the same font as variants of the base glyphs.
 OpenType introduced a new `MATH` table that includes various special math parameters (constants) and metrics, as well as a few registered feature tags for math-specific glyphs substitutions (more about both below).